dave-sh/ip-clip-send/README.md

 `docker compose up`

-This starts two services:
+This installs FireHOL and the `update-ipsets` script as well as two services:

+1. The `update-ipsets` script which allows selection of which lists to include for the API.
+More information can be found on how to use this script [here](https://github.com/firehol/blocklist-ipsets/wiki).

+The services include:

-1. a cron job that pulls information from your selected sources and populates a database.
+1. a cron job that pulls information from your selected sources using `update-ipsets` and populates a database.
-2. an API service
+2. an API service that will match malicious IPs to your selected sources.

 ### cron job
-This pulls information from FireHoL.
+This pulls information from FireHOL periodically and updates an sqlite3 database that the API is connected to.

 ### API Service
 This is something you can deploy via AWS ECS and query to see if an IP matches a malicious IP from one of the vendors using the `blacklist` endpoint.